airbus-seclab/bincat/doc/ini_format.md

 taint can be also specified by using the magic value `TAINT_ALL`.

+Important remark: our memory model consider stack, global memory and heap as completely separated spaces (without overlap).
+By default a value is considered to be into the global memory space.
+If one wants to set a value in the stack space it has to be prefixed with a 'S'.
+For the heap the prefix is 'H'.
+For instance mem[0x1234]=S0x6789 means that pointer at address 0x1234 points to the stack at offset 0x6789.
+Work is in progress to merge stack and global space.

 ### Registers

 Registers are defined by adding entries to the `[state]` section with the